Dr Potter and Anonymous disagree whether the

 experience on the Damascus road.

-He knows nothing of the everyday
+nothing of the everyday

 activities of Jesus as described in the surviving Gospels 'lives' of